MarketingPipeline/GitHub-Ribbon-Web-Component/README.md

    </p>

-A custom web element to easily add a GitHub Fork Me button to your web pages!
+A custom web element to easily add a GitHub Fork Me ribbon to your web pages!

 ## Example and usage